indoor floor-level tracker with rak wisblock and blues notecard

 The Notecard requires a peak current of 2 A to send data.
 The VDD pin of the WisBlock cannot provide this current, so it is recommended to use a battery or connect an additional USB cable to the Notecard during your project testing.

-After completing the instructions outlined in the hardware configuration and uploading the code provided by Blues on GitHub to the Notecard, the final assembly should look like the image below:
+After completing the instructions outlined in the hardware configuration and uploading the code provided by Blues on GitHub to the notecard, the final assembly is shown in the image below:

-The code can be downloaded from our official RAKWireless GitHub repository.
-It was developed using Visual Studio Code and PlatformIO, two widely used tools for embedded programming.
+The code can be downloaded from our official GitHub repository.
+It was developed using Visual Studio Code and PlatformIO, two widely used tools for firmware development.

 Sending Data to the Cloud

-The setup process is straightforward and takes only a few minutes.
-For step-by-step instructions, refer to the RAK7268V2 gateway documentation.
+This process is straightforward and can be completed in just a few minutes.
+For a step-by-step configuration example, refer to the RAK7268V2 gateway documentation.

 function Decoder(bytes, port) {